lifangchen2021/ResoFox/README.md

 ![Validation vs Caglioti 1958](docs/validation_vs_caglioti1958.png)

 ---
-## Example Input Configuration (ResoFox vs McStas)

-The figure below presents a side-by-side comparison of the input interfaces for ResoFox and McStas:

-![Input interface comparison](docs/resofox_mcstas_input_demo.png)

 ## Input Configuration Example (ResoFox vs. McStas)

 The figure below shows a side-by-side comparison of the input interfaces used in ResoFox (left) and McStas (right).
 Both allow the definition of neutron diffractometer geometries and simulation parameters.

+![Input interface comparison](docs/resofox_mcstas_input_demo.png)

 📌 Important note:
 - In ResoFox, collimator divergence is entered in **radians**;